J-onasJones/LastLovedSyncify/README.md

 ### 2. Spotify
 For Spotify head over to the [developer dashboard](https://developer.spotify.com/dashboard) and create a new app. as the redirect URI input `http://localhost:42010` (or a custom one and change it in the python code) and after creation, insert the key and secret into the dedicated fields in the python file.

+### 3. Verbose logging
+Verbose logging is enabled by default with the `VERBOSE` boolean constant.
+Setting it to false will stop printing anything to the console which might reduce runtime.
+Depending on the size of the liked songs playlist on Spotify the impact this has, may be noticable (very unlikely).

 # Notice
 - The more liked songs in Spotify, the longer it takes (Took about 15mins for rougly 2500 songs for me)
 - Unknown songs are skipped and there's no way for me to detect it.